RobOJHU/Shell_Scripts/README.md

 Shell_Scripts
 =============

-*AIX scripts to help at work
+Shellscripts to help at work